 All our reference materials are accompanied by comprehensive certificates of analysis.
 These provide a full description of the material to which they relate, and summarise the analysis undertaken during the characterisation process.
 Our certificates of analysis are prepared in accordance with ISO Guide 31, which specifies the requirements for the description of reference materials and the contents of certificates and labels.
 Current examples of our certificates of analysis for all products ranges are openly available via the www.clearsynth.com website on the relevant product pages.

 Certificate of analysis guide

-NOTE 3: Expiry Date (Retest date) We run "accelerated stability studies" backed up with additional stability testing at regular time points after initial production - "real time stability tests".
+Expiry Date (Retest date)- We run "accelerated stability studies" backed up with additional stability testing at regular time points after initial production - "real time stability tests".
 From the data obtained during these investigations, we determine the ideal long-term storage conditions of our reference materials.
 Additionally the stability of every lot is regularly investigated through a routine quality control testing program.
 These results can be used to reassign expiry dates and on occasion may lead to changes in the storage temperature.

 The concentration is based on gravimetric material weighings - using weights traceable to SI units - and material purity factor (assay of the neat material).
 The concentration listed is 'as is' for neat materials or 'free base/acid' for salt forms, meaning no further correction is required.

 Learn about the COA we provide with all our compounds

 Get a clear technical understanding of various terms used in reference standards